sdmx-twg/vtl/v2.1/docs/user_manual/evolution.rst

 Evolution of VTL 2.0 in respect to VTL 1.0
 ==========================================

-Important contributions gave origin to the work that brought to this VTL 2.0 version.
+Important contributions gave origin to the work that brought to the VTL 2.0 and now to this VTL 2.1 version.

 Firstly, it was not possible to acknowledge immediately - in VTL 1.0 - all of the remarks received during the 1.0 public review.
 Secondly, the